missionpinball/mpf-docs/running/index.rst

 .. note:: Prior to MPF 0.30, we recommended that you put your machine's folder in the ``/machine_files`` folder inside the MPF package.
 That is changed now, and you can put your machine folder(s) wherever you want.
+In fact now that MPF has a "real" installer, the MPF package folder is hidden deep inside your system.

 Then run: